Jalen Green: 2021–22 season: All-Rookie First Team

-2022–23 season
+2022–23 season: Career-high in scoring

 Prior to the 2022–23 season, Green changed his jersey number from 0 to 4.
-Green was unable to wear number 4 during his rookie season since Danuel House, who was still a teammate with Green, refused to exchange number jerseys with him since the number was a significance to him before being waived by the Rockets on December 17, 2021.
-In his second game of the season, Green played 35 minutes with a record of 33 points with four threes, five rebounds, two assists, and a steal in a 129–122 loss to the Grizzlies.
+Green was unable to wear number 4 during his rookie season since Danuel House, who was still a teammate with Green, refused to exchange number jerseys with him since the number was of significance to him before being waived by the Rockets on December 17, 2021.
+In his second game of the season, Green played 35 minutes with a record of 33 points with four threes, five rebounds, two assists, and a steal in a 129–122 loss to the Memphis Grizzlies.
 On November 7, 2022, scored 34 points in a win against the Orlando Magic, making him the sixth guard in NBA history to score at least 30 points ten or more times before turning 21, joining other elite guards in Luka Dončić, Devin Booker, Anthony Edwards, LaMelo Ball, and Kyrie Irving.
 On November 26, he secured a career-high nine assists along with 28 points and three rebounds in a 118–105 win against the Oklahoma City Thunder.
 In December 2, Green logged 20 points in the third quarter leading with 30 points in a 122–121 comeback game win against the Phoenix Suns.

-On January 15, 2023, the NBA suspended Green alongside with teammate Jae'Sean Tate for one game without pay for leaving the bench area during an altercation between the Rockets and the Sacramento Kings two days earlier.
+On January 15, 2023, the NBA suspended Green along with teammate Jae'Sean Tate for one game without pay for leaving the bench area during an altercation between the Rockets and the Sacramento Kings two days earlier.
 On January 18, Green tied a then-career high of 41 points with seven assists and five rebounds in a 121–117 loss against the Charlotte Hornets.
 On January 23, he surpassed his career high with 42 points along with four rebounds and four assists in a 119–114 win against the Minnesota Timberwolves.
 He became the only sixth player at 20 or younger to have recorded at least three 40-point games.
 On February 8, Green scored 41 points along with two assists and rebounds, securing his fourth game of 40 or more points before turning 21, tied for the third most in NBA history.
 He achieved this a day before his 21st birthday.

-On March 19, In a home game loss against the New Orleans Pelicans, Green scored 40 points, where he became the twelfth youngest player to scored around 40-points at age 21 or younger.
-He became the fourth youngest player to score 40-points in five games before turning 22 alongside with Tracy McGrady, Allen Iverson, and Carmelo Anthony.
+2023–24 season: Failed trade

+Green was nearly traded to the Brooklyn Nets for Mikal Bridges.
+The deal would have sent Green and Brooklyn's picks back from the James Harden trade to the Nets.
+On January 24, 2024, Green and his teammate Alperen Şengün became the first duo in NBA history to score 30-plus points and 10-plus rebounds at 21 years or younger in a 135–119 win against the Los Angeles Lakers.
+On March 19, 2024, Green put up a career-high 42 points, along with 10 rebounds and three assists, in a 137–114 win over the Washington Wizards.